Malcolm X at Sidi Gaber (short story)

 “Yes, we met yesterday in Alexandria.
 He is a political activist and a friend of Muhammad Ali Clay.”

-The driver went wide eyed “Tell me more!”
+The driver went wide-eyed.
+“Tell me more!”

 “I will just say that he is a man I learned a lot from, and maybe he learned something from me.”

 “His voice sounds familiar,” the driver said.
 “I think he might be the man I met yesterday on my train shift.
 I work the snack trolley there two days a week.
-He looked worn down, austere He wasn’t like the other black American visitors who are usually jovial.
-I imagined myself like him one day, in a nice suit, worldly, a traveller, cosmopolitan.
+He looked worn down, austere in some ways.
+He wasn’t like the other black American visitors who are usually jovial.
+I imagined myself like him one day, in a nice suit, worldly, a traveler, cosmopolitan.
 I really wanted to talk to him, but I was too embarrassed.
 I smiled, and he smiled back, but he didn’t even finish the coffee I brought him.”

 “Many coffees go unfinished,” Mahfouz said.

-“I know, it’s just that I really went out of my way to make him a good coffee, minus his strange request for cream in it.”
+“I know; it’s just that I really went out of my way to make him a good coffee, minus his strange request for cream in it.”

 A warm grin spread across Mahfouz’s face.

-“What’s your name son?”
+“What’s your name, son?”

 “A nice name.”